planetarium/snack.planetarium.dev/content/posts/2021/10/libplanet-0.11-0.19/index.eng.md

 necessary to change its networking layer to not fully rely on NetMQ so that Libplanet can be used on various platforms such as mobile and Web.

-The network transport layer is Libplanet's response to that need.
+We created the network transport layer to meet those demands.
-This abstraction layer was added experimentally to diversify low-level network transports and to allow game developers to define and use them if there are special requirements.
+We added this abstraction layer experimentally to diversify low-level network transports and to allow game developers to define and use them to meet their own requirements.

 API-wise, it is represented as the [`ITransport` interface][ITransport], and the [`NetMQTransport`][NetMQTransport] which implements it is built-in.

-As it is a pilot phase, the interface still has been adjusted through several minor releases, and game programmers can't yet use their own transport implementation.
+As it's in a pilot phase, the interface still has been adjusted through several minor releases, and game programmers can't yet use their own transport implementation.
 Later in the year, [`Swarm<T>`][Swarm<T>] instances will be configurable with custom transports besides